What is dystonia?

 What are the risk factors for dystonia?

-Scientific researchers have not yet determined the exact cause of dystonia, but they believe certain factors can put you at risk for the disorder.
+Scientific researchers have not yet determined the exact cause of dystonia.
+But, certain factors can put you at risk for the disorder.
 These include:

 - Genetic predisposition